zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 And from there, of course, we can use any modern external copy of Pip (22.3 or newer) to install into that new environment, using something like `pip --python without-pip/bin/python`.

-So - why don't people seem to know about this?
+But why don't people seem to know about this?
 And why isn't it the default?

 ## Pip, Setuptools, `easy_install` and Pip